 Sabarmati River Basin

-.
-The Sabarmati River and its tributaries define the drainage pattern of this River Basin.
-This basin drains down the slopes of the Aravali hills in Udaipur District, and the Vatrak river which rises in Dungarpur District.
+Drainage in Sabarmati River is controlled by the main Sabarmati River and its tributaries.
+The river basin drains down the slopes of the Aravali hills and the Vatrak River which rises in Dungarpur district.

-Several surface water projects of River Sabarmati have facilitated irrigation in this basin.
-The existing surface water projects in Sabarmati River have facilitated the irrigation procedure to a great strength.
-There are only 47 minor irrigation projects in the Sabarmati River basin, along with some small irrigation systems, covering less than 20 ha, which are constructed and operated by Panchayat Samities.
+Surface Water Projects of Sabarmati River are several.
+The existing surface water projects in Sabarmati River have facilitated irrigation to a great strength.
+There are only 47 minor irrigation projects in the Sabarmati River basin, along with some small irrigation systems, covering less than 20 hectares, which are constructed and operated by Panchayat Samities.